tramtnn/Customer_Segmentation_Classification/README.md

 to_user.related_id: relationship code between donor and recipient\
 to_user_date: gift receipt date\
 create_info.created: gift order date\
 Use Excel, SQL to process data and query data.
 Use the Python language with the RFM model combined with Kmean to select the main customer groups that the e-commerce platform needs to care about.
+From there, propose business solutions to increase the gift needs of this customer group on the e-commerce platform.